GE nominates Mary Schapiro to its board

-(Reuters) - General Electric Co (GE.N) nominated Mary Schapiro, former chairman of the U.S. Securities and Exchange Commission, to its board.
+March 11 (Reuters) - General Electric Co nominated Mary Schapiro, former chairman of the U.S. Securities and Exchange Commission, to its board.

 Schapiro will stand for election at the company’s annual meeting of shareholders on April 24, GE said on Monday.